Mary of Guise: Early life

 Mary was born at Bar-le-Duc, Lorraine, the eldest daughter of Claude, Duke of Guise, head of the House of Guise, and his wife Antoinette of Bourbon, herself the daughter of Francis, Count of Vendome, and Marie de Luxembourg.
-Among her 11 siblings were Francis, Duke of Guise; Claude, Duke of Aumale; Charles, Cardinal of Lorraine; and Louis I, Cardinal of Guise.
+Among her 11 siblings were François, Duke of Guise; Claude, Duke of Aumale; Charles, Cardinal of Lorraine; and Louis I, Cardinal of Guise.

 When Mary was five, she was godmother to her younger sister Louise.
 Not long afterward, she joined her grandmother Philippa of Guelders in the convent of the Poor Clares at Pont-à-Mousson.
 Mary grew to be exceptionally tall by the standards of her time and reached a height of 5 ft 11 in.
 Her mother mentioned that she suffered from bad colds.
 When she was about 14 her uncle Antoine, Duke of Lorraine, and aunt Renée of Bourbon visited her.
 Impressed by their niece's qualities and stature, they took her away from the convent and prepared her for life at the French court.
 In 1531, Mary made her first appearance and debut at the wedding of Francis I and Eleanor of Austria.
 She established a friendship with the king's daughters Madeleine (whom she would later succeed as Queen of Scots) and Margaret.